kaushikroy98/Solving-100-SQL-Interview-Questions/README.md

 # Solving-SQL-Interview-Questions

+## This document lists 100+ SQL interview questions to Crack any Interview with SQL.

 Single-Table Operations (Q1–Q35):
 - 1. Top store for movie sales
 - 2. Top 3 movie categories by sales